chrisman/how-to-bootcamp/README.md

 # How To Bootcamp

-Over the past year, I went to Full Stack at Galvanize, and then got a job as a software engineer at Skookum.
-Based on those experiences, here are some tips and suggestions for how get organized and be effecient that I have compiled for friends who are starting the same kind of undertaking, and which I am now making available here for you, dear reader.
+Over the past year, I completed the Full Stack program at [Galvanize](http://www.galvanize.com/), and got a job as a software engineer at [Skookum](http://skookum.com/).
+Based on these experiences, I have compiled some tips and suggestions for how get organized and be effecient for friends who are starting the same kind of undertaking, and which I am now making available here for you, dear reader.

+If you have a similar, or better, background, or even if you're brand new to the scene, you can contribute to this document by submitting a pull request or opening an issue.
+Corrections, suggestions or additions, and general questions are all welcome.

 ## Contents

-Part 1: Non-technical Stuff
+Part 1: Non-technical Stuff.
+Most of the content is here.
+More so than what is in tools or languages, because that stuff they'll teach you explicitely in your bootcamp.

 1. [Physical and Mental Health](00_health.md)
 2. [Get To Know People](01_people.md)